jgillich/foliage3d/README.md

 ## Performance

-This plugin uses threads and should perform decently up to a certain size.
+This plugin uses threads and should perform well up to a certain size, but you do need a good amount of RAM to generate large environments.
+When you run into problems, consider using multiple Foliage3D nodes to split up generation.
-A bounding box is drawn around all shapes, therfore it is recommended to only use shapes in close proximity to each other.
-Creating a very large number of points (e.g. to spawn grass) and comparing them with e.g. the *Difference* or *Prune* nodes will take considerable time.

-A C++ rewrite of core nodes has been put on hold because I am not an experienced C++ programmer and I am concerned that it will deter potential contributors.

 ## Contributing